 M.01.06.02.07 / M.025

 He eludes me.
-During eight times twenty-four hours I have lead the life of Badgers, turning night into day and day into night.
-I have traversed the whole mountain by the light of moon or star, and I caught up with him only to see him making off as if a pack of hounds were suddenly baying at his heels.
+During eight times twenty-four hours I have led the life of Badgers, turning night into day and day into night.
+I have traversed the whole mountain by the light of Moon or Star, and I caught up with him only to see him making off as if a pack of hounds were suddenly baying at his heels.
 He no longer bothers to look at me, he scents me.
 It must be that this collar has preserved the odour of Man.
 A Badger’s fear of Man is greater even than ours; it is out of fear that he sets out only at night.

 This life is contrary to Nature.
 I cannot sleep during the day.
-The sweet light of the sun drenches my eyelids even at the back of my burrow.
+The sweet light of the Sun drenches my eyelids even at the back of my Burrow.
 And as far as these nocturnal travels are concerned, they are suited only for cravens and mischief-makers.

 I will take great courage tomorrow, and I will go to see Master Badger at his home, in the full light of day.

 To no avail!
 He will never let himself be approached.
 This collar savours of Man – evidently.